Shibly/password-notify/readme.md

 [![PHP Version](https://img.shields.io/badge/php-8.x-blue.svg)](https://php.net)
 [![Laravel Version](https://img.shields.io/badge/laravel-11.x|12.x-orange.svg)](https://laravel.com)

-This Laravel package automatically sends notifications to users when their passwords are changed, including the new password in plain text.
+This Laravel package automatically sends a notification to users when their password is changed.
+It does **not** store or email the new password.

 ---